 Name Issuer

 Leslie Abi-Karam Wajax Corp.

 André Bérard BMTC Group Inc.

-Lucien Bouchard BMTC Group Inc.

 Diane Giard Bombardier Inc. Equitable Bank

 Debra Kelly-Ennis Altria Group, Inc.

 Neil D. Manning Athabasca Minerals, Inc.

 The independent members of the Board of Directors meet at least on a quarterly basis without non-independent members of the Board of Directors or members of management present.
-In 2020, the independent members of the Board of Directors held an in camera meeting following each of the six of the eight Board meetings held, at which non-independent members of the Board of Directors and members of management were not present.
+In 2021, the independent members of the Board of Directors held an in camera meeting following each Board of Directors' meetings held, at which non-independent members of the Board of Directors and members of management were not present.

-As Alain Bédard, the Chairman of the Board of Directors, is not an independent director, the Board of Directors has appointed André Bérard as "Lead Director" of the Board.
+As Alain Bédard, the Chairman of the Board of Directors, is not an independent director, the Board of Directors has appointed André Bérard as "Lead Director" of the Board of Directors.
 The Board of Directors considers that André Bérard is independent within the meaning of National Instrument 52-110 Audit Committees.